provables/sequencelib/home_page/index.md

 A collection of formalizations of sequences from the [The On-Line Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/).

+## Contributing

+We welcome contributions of new sequences, new values for existing sequences, and theorems about them.
+Please, see the [guidelines for contributing]({% link contributing.md %}).

 ## Index

 {% include_relative sequences.md %}